Lykamopia/Custom-music-app/README.md

 ## Usage

 - The application allows you to manage items through CRUD operations.
-- Click the "Add Item" button to add a new item.
-Fill in the necessary details and click "Add" to create the item.
+- Click the "create" button to add a new item.
+Fill in the necessary details and click "create" to create the item.
 - To edit an item, click the "Edit" button, update the details, and click "update" to apply the changes.
 - To delete an item, click the "Delete" button